 Baker, Mark.
 2003.
 Language Differences and Language Design.
 Trends in Cognitive Sciences 7, 349-353.

 Baker, Mark.
-In press.
+2013.
 Hypothesis testing in the Minimalist Program.
-To appear in the Bloomsbury Companion to Syntax, edited by SilviaLuraghi.
+In S. Luraghi and C. Parodi (eds.)
+The Bloomsbury Companion to Syntax, London: Bloomsbury, pp. 22-33. (prepublication manuscript)

 Baker, Mark.
 2011.
 The interplay between Universal Grammar, universals, and lineage specificity: Some reflections raised by Dunn, Greenhill, Levinson, and Gray 2011.
 Linguistic Typology 15:473-482.
 (Prepublication version)

 Baker, Mark.
 2010.
 Formal Generative Typology.
 In B. Heine and H. Narrog (eds.)
-The Oxford Handbook of Linguisti Analysis, Oxford University Press, Oxford, pp. 285-312.
+The Oxford Handbook of Linguistic Analysis, Oxford University Press, Oxford, pp. 285-312.

 Baker, Mark and James McCloskey.
 2007.
 On the Relationship of Typology to Theoretical Syntax.
 Linguistic Typology 11:273-284.